arboleya/coffee-toaster/README.md

 # Features

 * Inheritance support across multiples files for the lazy
+* Namespaces
-* Automatic packaging system, with folder as namespaces
+ * Automagically packaging system that uses folders as namespaces
 * Scaffolding routines
  * Interactive creation of a very simple skeleton for new projects and config file for existent projects
-* Broken and Circular Loop dependency validation
+* Broken and circular-loop dependency validation
  * Helps you prevent some mistakes with circular dependencies loops and alert you against dependencies not found
 * Live syntax-check
- * Precise live check for compile problems (syntax-only), with file path and line number information
+ * Precise live syntax-check with file path and line number information
 * Debug Mode
  * In order to provide easy debugging when inside the browser, Debug Mode will compile all your files individually into its respectives .js versions and write a smart boot-loader (toaster.js) to load every file in the proper order.
 Just include this boot-loader in your html file and voilà